 These findings correlate with research on elder “orphans”, social isolation and loneliness, and reaffirm the need for seniors who are widowed, never married, divorced, or otherwise solo to gather a tribe for their later years.

-The Kensington Difference
+Assisted Living for Couples, and The Kensington Difference

 At The Kensington Falls Church, we promise to love and care for your family as we do our own.
 We believe our assisted living and memory care communities are unmatched in fulfilling this pledge.